seddonym/seddonym.github.io/_posts/2018-05-04-django-signals.md

 Going back to our event booking example, whether or not to use signals comes down to how we have chosen to architect our project.

+In a less good design, bookings would know about waiting lists already.
+Since the two components are coupled together anyway, using signals would be a mistake.
+It wouldn't actually decouple anything and would just make the code even harder to maintain.

-A good design would be to decouple the core booking logic from the waiting list logic.
-The core booking logic could live higher up the dependency chain, and be entirely ignorant of waiting lists.
-A separate waiting list app could then respond to the booking cancellation event, and kick off the processes needed to create the new bookings.
+In a better design, the core booking logic and waiting list logic would be separated.
+Bookings would live higher up the dependency chain, and be entirely ignorant of waiting lists.
+Using signals would allow a separate waiting list app to respond to the booking cancellation event, and kick off the processes needed to create the new bookings.
+This would be impossible with a straightforward function call.
 That would be a great use of signals.

-On the other hand, if bookings already know about waiting lists and all the logic is coupled together already, then using signals would be a mistake.
-It doesn't actually decouple anything and would just make the code even harder to maintain.